THEFLASH5940/2.0.1.3/README.md

 Well, yes!
 This is a CLEO wrapped in an AML mod!
 Original author of a CLEO on Android is Alexander Blade (http://www.dev-c.com/).

+**Please keep in mind that you should not download random CLEO scripts!
+They may be malicious and may delete your game data!**

 ### Why does it exists?
 This one allows mods made specially for AML to communicate with the CLEO.
 Also, it has NEW settings that you WILL LIKE!